Preparing for your

 • What should I know about PBA with my neurologic condition?

-• If I do have PBA, what can I do to manage PBA?
+• If I do have PBA, what can I do to manage it?

 Because PBA is sometimes mistaken for other conditions, make sure to describe your symptoms.
 How often do they happen?
 How long do they last?
 How do you feel while they’re happening?
 What are common triggers?
 Details matter.
 Here are some examples: